teamsquirtle29/OneRoof/readme.txt

     POST: creates a user in 'users' table expects 'pwd', 'name', 'apt_id', and 'role' in request body request body must have 'Content-Type' of 'application/json'
-    GET: authenticates (stretch feature) user and finds their role if they exist looks for 'name' and 'pwd' in request header
+    GET: login request. authenticates (stretch feature) user and finds their role if they exist looks for 'name' and 'pwd' in request header

   '/events'